clesleycode/intro-stats-python/stats.md

 ### 4.1 Normal Distribution

-The normal distribution, also called Gaussian, is the most commonly used because it describes so many phenomena (at least approximately).
-The normal distribution has many properties that make it amenable for analysis, but the CDF is not one of them.
+The normal distribution, also called Gaussian, is the most commonly used because it describes so many scenarios.
+Despite its wide range of applicability, CDFs with the normal distribution are non-trivial compared to other distributions.

 Unlike the other distributions we will look at, there is no closed-form expression for the normal CDF.
 Instead, we write it in terms of the error function, erf(x).